intelligent-li/meteor-quickstart/README.md

     $ cd meteor-quickstart
     $ mrt update

 We need to give your application credentials to talk to Intelligent.li.
 To do this create a new key using the Intelligent.li management console, associate it with your scope, and download it locally.
-Copy the key into the `private` directory of your new repository as `client.pem` so that your application can connect to Intelligent.li.
+Copy (or link) the key into the `private` directory of your new repository as `client.pem` and as `key.pem` (two files) so that your application can connect to Intelligent.li.
 This key determines which scope your Intelligent.li application has access to.
-However, you'll need to pull the private key out of the `client.pem` file (everything between `-----BEGIN PRIVATE KEY-----` and `-----BEGIN PRIVATE KEY-----` and put it into `key.pem` in the `private` directory.

 You're ready to start up your application:

     $ mrt